Books by Quentin Meillassouxreviewed by T. Nelson

 The second type he abbreviates as a XSF-2 worlds, and says there is some great sci-fi there.
 One could be like the novel Darwinia by Robert Charles Wilson, where Europe and all its inhabitants suddenly disappear.
 In this novel, it turns out that neither the old nor the new Earth was actually real.
 Another could be sci-fi comedy, like Hitchhiker's Guide to the Galaxy with its infinite improbability drive.
 And a third could be like in Ravage by René Barjavel, where electricity suddenly ceases to exist.

 The philosophizing takes only 57 pages.
-To fill up the remainder, the author includes a copy of the short story The Billiard Ball by Isaac Asimov, a story about an improbable scientific invention, which sort of fits in with his hypothesis.
+To fill up the remainder, the author includes a copy of the short story The Billiard Ball by Isaac Asimov, a story about an improbable scientific invention, which sort of, but not really, fits in with his hypothesis.

 apr 08, 2017